Why use Language Connections?

 How much will my translation cost?

 We treat translation projects as a service, and not a commodity – we customize our pricing to fit our client’s needs.
-Translation and editing cost is typically measured on a per word basis.
+Though we can't give a direct estimate in our translation services faq, translation and editing cost is typically measured on a per word basis.
 Per word rates can vary greatly depending on the timeframe, volume, language(s), and subject-matter of your content.
 Furthermore, other factors come in to play, such as formatting, desktop publishing, and project management requirements.
 We provide clear, concise estimates which correspond to every portion of the project workflow, and are happy to provide in-depth education on our processes to all clients.
 Please contact us for specific translation needs.

 What is the difference between translation and interpreting?